quayzar/dependency-scanner/README.md

 Features To Come
 ----------------

-If I have time once I've built the core functionality, I'll add the following features:

  * refactor function to be a serverless service (S3 static site > API Gateway > Lambda function > SQS > S3 static site)
  * add option for user to provide Github web URL for a project to be scanned (instead of local download)
  * return the number of CVEs per dependency and the severity
+ * for non-supported frameworks, read dependencies right out of `/vendor` subdirectory?
  * expand the number of frameworks supported
-  * Pipenv: Pipfile.lock, Pipfile
+   * pipenv: Pipfile.lock, Pipfile
    * Ruby: Gemfile.lock, Gemfile

 Reference
 ---------